SatelliteQE/testimony/README.rst

     $ testimony auto /home/apple/tests/login/ -n

-Testimony support json output format inorder to integrate with other applications easily.
+Testimony supports json output format to integrate with other applications easily.
 This can be done by adding --json or -j to any of the testimony commands as shown below:

 ::